1892 United States presidential election in Kansas

 The 1892 United States presidential election in Kansas took place on November 8, 1892.
 All contemporary 44 states were part of the 1892 United States presidential election.
 Kansas voters chose ten electors to the Electoral College, which selected the president and vice president.

 Kansas was won by the Populist nominees, James B. Weaver of Iowa and his running mate James G. Field of Virginia.
 Weaver and Field defeated the Republican nominees, incumbent President Benjamin Harrison of Indiana and his running mate Whitelaw Reid of New York.
-This was the first time that a non-Republican had won Kansas’ electoral votes since statehood, and one of only seven times out of thirty-nine that Kansas has not voted Republican in a Presidential Election.
+This was the first time that a non-Republican had won Kansas’ electoral votes since statehood, and one of only seven times out of forty that Kansas has not voted Republican in a presidential election.

+The Kansas Democratic Party made an agreement with the Populists in which the Democrats would run candidates for some state and federal offices while leaving the rest, including presidential electors, to the Populists.

 Kansas was one of a handful of states, five in total, that did not feature former and future President Grover Cleveland on their ballots: Kansas had been his second weakest state in 1888, garnering only 31.03 percent of the vote.
 Kansas was also Weaver's fourth strongest state percentage-wise and the state which gave him the most popular votes.
 Lorenzo D. Lewelling, a fellow Populist, was elected Governor of Kansas, almost perfectly matching Weaver's vote total.